 Appropriate Vaccine Usage

-This datapoint is a measure of the percentage of long-term care residents that were given the pneumonia and flu vaccines.
-Respiratory viruses can be deadly for nursing home patients, making these types of vaccines important for resident well-being.
+This metric measures the percentage of long-term residents that have received the flu and pneumonia vaccines.
+Respiratory viruses can be fatal for nursing home residents, making these vaccines indispensable.

 Residents Maintain Autonomy

 In Algoma Long Term Care Unit, 13.23% Percentage of Patients